microsoft/InnerEye-DeepLearning/InnerEye-DataQuality/README.md

 # InnerEye-DataQuality

-TODO: Maybe name the root folder as `InnerEye-DataQuality` instead of DataSelection to make it consistent.
-And make the associated renaming in the files.

 ## Contents of this sub-repository:

 This folder contains all the source code associated to the manuscript ["Bernhardt et al.: Active label cleaning: Improving dataset quality under resource constraints"](https://arxiv.org/abs/2109.00574).